The Waters Edge Board of Directors sends a monthly news flash to residents

 Always report an incident to the police

-Call the police if you see anything suspicious
+Call the police if you see anything suspicious.

-The next meeting will be on May 22nd.
+The next meeting will be on June 26th.
 Please keep an eye out for signage for place and time.

 No new architectural applications approved.